 Wondering how much CBD oil you should take?

-As the benefits of CBD (Cannabidiol) become better known and more and more people are open to the idea of trying it, they can quickly become overwhelmed with the different strengths and types of products CBD oil is available in.
+As the wellness benefits of CBD (Cannabidiol) and the cannabis plant become better known and more people are open to the idea of trying it, they can quickly become overwhelmed with the different strengths and types of products CBD oil is available in.
+You can now find a wide range of products on the market, from pure CBD oils to vape e-liquid for vaping devices, CBD topicals and CBD edibles.

 One of the main questions the Blessed CBD team receives from both inexperienced and seasoned CBD users is: how much CBD should I take?

-Knowing the dosage of CBD isn’t an exact science, but we’ll attempt to break down the important factors that go into figuring out the best dosage of CBD for you.
+Knowing the dosage of CBD isn’t an exact science, but we’ll attempt to break down the important factors that go into figuring out the best dosage when taking CBD oil.

 Why aren’t CBD oil dosages standardized?